How to Build Generational Wealth [All You Need to Know]

 Happy investing and thank you for reading!

-If you liked this post, consider signing up for my newsletter or checking out my prior work in e-book form.
+If you liked this post, consider signing up for my newsletter.

 This is post 341.
 Any code I have related to this post can be found here with the same numbering: https://github.com/nmaggiulli/of-dollars-and-data